 What is the underlying physiology, that is how does caffeine affect us?

-What are other benefits and potential risks of coffee as a source of caffeine?
-On the down side, caffeine can aggravate headaches, insomnia, acid reflux disease, nervous irritability, and an irregular heart beat.
+Caffeine can aggravate headaches, insomnia, acid reflux disease, nervous irritability, and an irregular heart beat.
 In addition as it is a diuretic (can cause an increase in urinary water loss), it can lead to dehydration if one is not careful to maintain their fluid intake during the day.

-The first, noted that a daily intake of 3-4 cups of coffee has convincing protective effects against the development of type 2 diabetes and Parkinson's disease, with suggestive evidence that moderate coffee intake reduces the risk of stroke, the overall risk of cancer, Alzheimer's disease, suicide and depression.
+The first, noted that a daily intake of 3-4 cups of coffee has convincing protective effects against the development of type 2 diabetes and Parkinson's disease, with suggestive evidence that moderate coffee intake also reduces the risk of stroke, the overall risk of cancer, Alzheimer's disease, suicide and depression.

-How much coffee (caffeine) is enough to give you a boost on your ride?
-As we work through some calculations, it is important to note that the amount of caffeine in a brewed cup of coffee varies.An average 6 ounce cup contains 100 - 150 mg of caffeine but a tall (12 ounces) cup of Starbuck's drip coffee is 240 milligrams (mg).
+Keep in mind that the dose/amount of caffeine in a brewed cup of coffee varies.An average 6 ounce cup contains 100 - 150 mg of caffeine but a tall (12 ounces) cup of Starbuck's drip coffee is 240 milligrams (mg).

-Keep in mind that the IOC (International Olympic Committee ) considers caffeine doping if an athlete has a urinary level of > 12 mg/liter.
-A caffeine dose in the range of 9 - 13 mg/kg approximately one hour prior to performance will get you in the range of this maximal allowable urinary concentration.
-(Note: individuals metabolize caffeine at very different rates and medications as well as certain diseases may significantly alter the rate in which caffeine is cleared from the body.
-A rare athlete have come close to flunking the drug test after ingesting only 350mg.
-So if you are going to be competing, and want to be on the safe side, use the lower dose of 9 mg/kg which would be the equivalent of 2 tall Starbuck's coffees (9 mg caffeine/kg x 70 kg rider = 560 mgs caffeine).
+The IOC (International Olympic Committee ) considers caffeine doping if an athlete has a urinary level of > 12 mg/liter.
+A caffeine dose in the range of 9 - 13 mg/kg one hour prior to your event (and urine screening) will keep you in the range of a maximal allowable urinary concentration.
+BUT, and this is an imporatnt but,individuals do metabolize caffeine at different rates, and medicationsmay significantly alter the rate in which caffeine is cleared from the body.
+A rare athlete might flunk the urine test after ingesting only 350mg.
+So if you are going to be competing, and want to be on the safe side, use a lower dose of 9 mg/kg which would be the equivalent of 2 tall Starbuck's coffees (9 mg caffeine/kg x 70 kg rider = 560 mgs caffeine).

 Note: This is a good reference article if you would like more details on caffeine.